RTEMS/rtems-docs/c_user/preface.rst

 includes both the source code interfaces and run-time behavior as seen by a real-time application.
 It does not include the details of how a kernel implements these functions.
-The standard’s goal is to serve as a complete definition of external interfaces so that application code that conforms to these interfaces will execute properly in all real-time executive environments.
+The standard's goal is to serve as a complete definition of external interfaces so that application code that conforms to these interfaces will execute properly in all real-time executive environments.
 With the use of a standards compliant executive,